|The Computing Universe|

 Author: Tony Hey and Gyuri Pápay

-The third of our selection of best books of 2015 has an ambitious scope.
-It covers the early days of computers in the 1930s, reaches the cutting edge of today's research and looks towards the future.
+A book with an ambitious scope from the early days of computers in the 1930s to the cutting edge of today's research and beyond.

 This book is targeted at students with the aim of stimulating their interest in “the wide range of career opportunities in computer science”.
 However, even though I'm not part of that core audience, I was immediately hooked by the preface and continued to find a great deal to interest me throughout the book and gave it a full 5-star rating.